tavip/linux/Documentation/labs/interrupts.rst

 will then send to the user space.
 For this routine we will add the following in the interrupt handling:

-* capture the pressed keys (only pressed not and released ) /
+* capture the pressed keys (only pressed, ignore released)
 * identify the ASCII characters.
 * copy the ASCII characters corresponding to the keystrokes and store them in the buffer of the device